-This is one of the main differences that distinguish these practices from others such as system audits.
+This is one of the main differences that distinguish these practices from others.

 Pentesting not only discovers vulnerability, exploits it.
 Shows the employer or manager the damage they face if they don’t repair the gap.
 Something like a shock therapy transferred to the universe of cybersecurity.

 In the hour of hackers there is no mercy.
 There shouldn’t be, actually.
 These tests have a single mission: to classify and set up the multiple risks that threaten a firm.
 Show the truth.
 As cruel as it may be.